breandan/breandan.github.io/_drafts/2020-06-30-graph-computation.md

 # Everything old is new again

 As a kid, I was given a book on the history of mathematics.
 I remember it had some interesting puzzles, including one with [some bridges](https://en.wikipedia.org/wiki/Seven_Bridges_of_K%C3%B6nigsberg) and a man called Euler.
 Which towns had a path crossing each bridge exactly once?
-Was it possible to tell without trying every path?
+Was it possible to tell without walking every path?
 I remember spending days drawing little maps to figure this out.

 [![](https://camo.githubusercontent.com/74d8abc0a363a3e01495de6ccea99828febc07fb/68747470733a2f2f75706c6f61642e77696b696d656469612e6f72672f77696b6970656469612f636f6d6d6f6e732f312f31352f496d6167652d4b6f656e696773626572672532435f4d61705f62795f4d657269616e2d457262656e5f313635322e6a7067)](https://en.wikipedia.org/wiki/Seven_Bridges_of_K%C3%B6nigsberg)